OathWall

 Open the Twitter Developer Portal

-Go to developer.twitter.com/en/portal/dashboard and sign in.
-Create a developer account if you don't have one.
+Go to developer.twitter.com and create a developer account if you don't have one.

 2